EnvisionIot/developer_bootcamp/2_Device_Connectivity_Management/lab_tutorial/302-1_connecting_device_to_EnOS_cloud_python.md

     ```python
     pip3 install enos-mqtt-sdk-python
     ```
 ## Step 6.
-Programming the Device Connection
+Program the Device Connection

 After the development environment is set up, follow the steps below to connect the Smart Battery to EnOS Cloud.